-Afterwards, I felt really HAPPY and PROUD that I challenged my fears and for all the people I had met.
+Afterward, you feel really HAPPY and PROUD for challenging your fears and for all the people you met.
 I day to remember.

-My most important insight from the comfort zone challenges is that PEOPLE DON’T CARE nearly as much as I think.
-To me, this is very relieving.
-It makes me more socially confident.
+My most important insight from the comfort zone challenges is that PEOPLE DON’T CARE nearly as much as you think.
+That is very relieving.
+That experience makes you more socially confident.

 Another insight is that talking to strangers can really open up new unexpected paths in life.
 For an introverted person, challenging yourself to talk to new people can definitely be a habit worth adopting.

-The experience made me wish for an app with on-demand comfort zone challenges, to get more idéas and variations on challenges.
-There was none so I created one.
-If you have an Android phone you can try it out here.
+The experience made me wish for a comfort zone challenge app, to get more challenge idéas.
+There was none so I created one:) If you have an Android phone you can try it out here.

 What I liked

-- The RUSH I got out of overcoming the initial fear.
+- The RUSH you get from overcoming the initial fear.

-- I worry less about what others think of me.
+- You worry less about what others think of you.

-- Rewarding social interactions I would otherwise never have had.
+- Rewarding social interactions that would otherwise never happened.

-- Easy to fit in my everyday life.
+- Easy to fit in your everyday life.